 Each role that you play confers upon you certain responsibilities and expectations by others (what they believe to be your mission).
 The role you play at work sets certain boundaries of acceptable behavior within the workplace.
 A popular superstar may behave in a manner that you or I would not consider appropriate because, well, that's what they are.

 Now, let's focus on the various roles a trainer might play.
-The American Society for Training and Development (ASTD) study, Models for Excellence, listed the following roles that trainers typically perform:
+The Association for Talent Development (ATD) study, Models for Excellence, listed the following roles that trainers typically perform:

-The American Society for Training and Development (ASTD) study, Models for Excellence, also listed the following roles that trainers typically perform:
+The Association for Talent Development (ATD) study, Models for Excellence, also listed the following roles that trainers typically perform:

 Unfortunately, the only role that is not listed in the ASTD study is that of a "Leader."
 Trainers perform the role of leader by setting the proper example of professionalism not only in the classroom, but in the workplace as well.